rpcvmdr/credit-risk-classification/README.md

 # credit-risk-classification
 Module 20 Challenge HW Assignment

-Created by Michael Roberts
+CREATED BY: Michael Roberts

 CREDIT RISK ANALYSIS REPORT COMPONENT

-ANALYSIS OVERVIEW
+[ANALYSIS OVERVIEW]

 The purpose of this analysis is to describe the results of training and evaluating a Logistic Regression Model to determine the model's accuracy in identifying/predicting healthy and high risk loans from a company's dataset of loan activities.